Skytrobb/lightfeather-coding-challenge/README.md

 ## Back-end

 ### submit
-handles requests to POST /api/submit.
+handles requests to ```POST /api/submit```.
 Utilizes express-validator package to ensure request body meets validation requirements

 ### supervisors
-Handles requests to GET /api/supervisors.
+Handles requests to ```GET /api/supervisors```.
 Utilizes axios to retrieve list of supervisors, removes supervisors with numerical jurisdictions and returns supervisors in array of strings sorted alphabetically by jurisdiction, last name, and then first name.

 ### validators
-Validation rules for POST /api/submit
+Validation rules for ```POST /api/submit```

 ### helpers
 Functions used for formatting supervisor list to correct format.
 Moved to separate file for easier readability and to make future unit tests easier.